google/flutter-desktop-embedding/linux/README.md

 ## Building and Running a Flutter App

-There are already [examples](https://flutter.io/get-started/) on building Flutter apps out there.
 This assumes you're using the existing example app contained in the repo.

 You should be able to run `make` within the `linux` directory and have access to a `flutter_embedder_example` binary.